Before you begin

 Flags: fp asimd evtstrm aes pmull sha1 sha2 crc32 atomics fphp asimdhp cpuid asimdrdm jscvt fcma lrcpc dcpop sha3 asimddp sha512 sve asimdfhm dit uscat ilrcpc flagm sb paca pacg dcpodp sve2 sveaes svepmull svebitperm svesha3 flagm2 frint svei8mm svebf16 i8mm bf16 dgh rng bti

 BFloat16 provides improved performance and smaller memory footprint with the same dynamic range.
-You might experience a drop in model inference accuracy with BFloat16, but the impact is acceptable for the majority of applications.
+You might experience a drop in model inference accuracy with BFloat16, but the tradeoff is acceptable for the majority of applications.

 First, ensure your system is up-to-date and install the required tools and libraries: